HaraldR42/modbus2mqtt_2/doc/config.md

 For details see https://github.com/mbs38/spicierModbus2mqtt#configuration-file.

 ## YAML configuration file
 All options can be set by a YAML file.
-The only commandline option required is using `--config` to point to config file.
+The only command line option required is using `--config` to point to config file.

 ### Basic YAML structure
 The YAML config has two main parts:

 1. `Daemon:`
 Here go all options that config the MQTT broker connection and the Modbus interface.<br>
-It replaces all commandline options.
+It replaces all command line options.

 2. `Devices:`
 This is where the definition of devices, pollers and references go.<br>